Uplift » Totaled Your Car In An Accident? Here’s What Happens Next…

 Dealing with a totaled car can be overwhelming.
 Knowing how your insurance handles such situations helps reduce stress.
 Your insurer may offer a settlement based on the car’s estimated pre-accident value.
 Do some research to ensure their offer aligns with the vehicle’s actual worth.

-Also, it’s essential to understand the regulations around driving and disposing of a totaled car in your state, as rules differ.
+It is also essential to understand the regulations around driving and disposing of a totaled car in your state, as rules vary.
 Some states require you to surrender your damaged vehicle to your insurance company, while others may allow you to keep or sell it for scrap.
-Either way, remain patient and remember to take each step at a time.
+Either way, remain patient and remember to take it one step at a time.

 Determining Total Loss

-Following the accident, it is important that you file an insurance claim with the other driver’s insurance.
-Whether or not insurance pay for damages to your car after an accident depends on who was at fault for the accident.
+Following the accident, it is important that you file an insurance claim with the other driver’s insurance company.
+Whether or not insurance pays for damages to your car after an accident depends on who was at fault.

-Proper documentation is necessary to include in these claims to ensure that you receive full compensation.
-Insurance adjusters use the documentation and information to determine the total value of the vehicle before the accident.
-This total value not only includes the vehicle alone, but modifications such as a new stereo system or tire installation (which could increase the value).
+Proper documentation must be included in these claims to ensure that you receive full compensation.
+Insurance adjusters use this documentation and information to determine the total value of the vehicle before the accident.
+This total value includes not only the vehicle itself, but also modifications such as a new stereo system or tire installation (which could increase the value).

-In addition to the total value of the vehicle, insurance adjusters also calculate the cost of repair.
-Total loss is declared once the cost of repair amounts to a percentage of the total value.
-Certain state laws require a declaration of complete loss when damages are about 70 percent or more of the total value of the vehicle.
+In addition to the total value of the vehicle, insurance adjusters calculate the cost of repairs.
+A total loss is declared once the cost of repairs amounts to a certain percentage of the total value.
+Certain state laws require a declaration of a total loss when damages are about 70 percent or more of the vehicle’s total value.

 Credit Card Icon